AaQuaS/IP-yoinker/README.md

-takes ip address and sends to my discord
+Takes ip address and sends to my discord.